green ash (Fraxinus pennsylvanica)

 Oleaceae, the olive family

 Many ash species have a color as part of their common name.
 There’s white ash, green ash, red ash, blue ash, and black ash.
-They can be hard to identify, Green ash leaves have stalked leaflets, leaves that are green, not whitish beneath, and samaras that are narrower than the les frequently encountered blue ash.
+They can be hard to identify, green ash leaves have stalked leaflets, leaves that are green, not whitish beneath, and samaras that are narrower than the less frequently encountered blue ash.

 Green ash with samaras.
 Sept 7, 2007.